xsf/xmpp.org/content/blog/2022-05-05-newsletter.md

 ## Articles

 The Mellium Dev Communiqué for April 2022 has been released and can be found over on [Open Collective](https://opencollective.com/mellium/updates/dev-communique-for-april-2022).
-Furthermore, the [OMEMO Encryption](https://opencollective.com/mellium/projects/omemo) funding has reach $100!

 Maxime “pep.”
 Buquet wrote some thoughts regarding _"Deal on Digital Markets Act: EU rules to ensure fair competition and more choice for users"_ in his [Interoperability in a “Big Tech” world](https://bouah.net/2022/04/interoperability-in-a-big-tech-world/) article.
 In a later article he describes [part of his threat model](https://bouah.net/2022/04/an-overview-of-my-threat-model/), detailing how XMPP comes into play and proposing ways it could be improved.